dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 Walk is complete, check the walkQueue for more work

+Maybe adding to children array as we go is not good ?
+Can present lists of children that do not exist.
+If there is nothing, then add to the array as we go.
+But if there is something, then we know it is a prior pulse, but it is So if wait until have completed the walk, can swap over instantly.
+But, could present changes to the GUI faster, so see how overflate goes.

 ## Caching based on hamt blocks
 Treat each block like a Map, then be able to do rapid diffing.
 So if have two hamts, with no cache, can get the diff by walking last and building up a map for each block.
 If the block appears in prior, then we stop the walk, but whilst it is different, keep walking.
 Unsure what advantage this gives ?